scylladb/scylladb/docs/operating-scylla/admin.rst

    * - prometheus_address
      - Address for Prometheus queries.
 See prometheus_port in the :ref:`Networking <cqlsh-networking>` parameters and `ScyllaDB Monitoring Stack <https://monitoring.docs.scylladb.com/stable/>`_ for more details.
    * - replace_node_first_boot
-     - Host ID of a dead node this Scylla node is replacing.
-Refer to :doc:`Replace a Dead Node in a Scylla Cluster </operating-scylla/procedures/cluster-management/replace-dead-node>` for more details.
+     - Host ID of a dead node this ScyllaDB node is replacing.
+Refer to :doc:`Replace a Dead Node in a ScyllaDB Cluster </operating-scylla/procedures/cluster-management/replace-dead-node>` for more details.

-.. note:: When the listen_address, rpc_address, broadcast_address, and broadcast_rpc_address parameters are not set correctly, Scylla does not work as expected.
+.. note:: When the listen_address, rpc_address, broadcast_address, and broadcast_rpc_address parameters are not set correctly, ScyllaDB does not work as expected.

 scylla-server
 -------------
-The :code:`scylla-server` file contains configuration related to starting up the Scylla server.
+The :code:`scylla-server` file contains configuration related to starting up the ScyllaDB server.

 .. _admin-scylla.yaml: